 The Franciscans arrived in Reading in 1233 with the aim of telling people about Jesus and serving the local population, which continues to be the main aim of Greyfriars Church today.

-For a fuller history, a limited edition 'History of Greyfriars Church, Reading' by Malcolm Summers is available from Greyfriars Bookshop.
+For a fuller history, a limited edition 'History of Greyfriars Church, Reading' by Malcolm Summers is available from the bookshop in the Atrium.